 Factor analysis

 For the confirmatory factor analysis the data set was split in two subsets, one containing the 2010/11, 2014 and 2015 data from the University of Oslo (the ‘Oslo subset’), and one containing the 2010/11 data from other Norwegian universities and the 2014 KI data (the ‘non-Oslo subset’).
+This method differs from the standard split-half methodology where cases are allocated randomly to each of the two subsets.
 This method of splitting the dataset was chosen for two reasons: 1) it generates subsets of roughly equal size, and 2) it likely to generate the largest variation between the two subsets if, as is plausible Oslo data from one year are more similar to Oslo data from another year, than to data from other universities.
 The mix of students differ between the universities, as each has its specific profile.
-Missing data were deleted case-wise.
+Missing data were deleted case-wise, i.e. cases were deleted if any of the 14 items were not completed.
 A standard exploratory factor analysis with Principal Component extraction and orthogonal Varimax rotation was performed on the Oslo subset with the number of factors extracted decided according to the Eigenvalue criterion (Eigenvalue > 1), and then a confirmatory factor analysis on the non-Oslo subset with the number of factors extracted fixed at the number extracted from the Oslo subset.
 Kalichman suggests that the questionnaire tap 5 domains: 1) data falsification (q1-3), 2) plagiarism (q4-6), 3) personal willingness to commit misconduct (q7-9), 4) responsibilities for whistleblowing (q10-12) and, 5) allocation of blame versus punishment (q13-14) (16).
 This was not reproduced in our results (see below).

 An exploratory factor analysis of the total dataset also provides a 4 factor solution, so we performed an analysis with the number of factors fixed at 5 on the total dataset to investigate whether this reproduces the 5 domains suggested by Kalichman in the factor structure.